-Sketch is popular, but it’s not as established (or expensive) as Photoshop, which has a lifetime’s worth of official and – largely – unofficial reading material.
+Sketch is popular, but it’s not as established (or expensive) as Photoshop, which has a lifetime’s worth of official and – largely – unofficial reading material (see our round up of the 86 Best Photoshop tutorials online).
 We’ve scoured the web to help you tackle one of the most popular UX design tools around.

 How to buy Sketch?

-To use Sketch, download the free trial or buy for £93.90/US$99 (which includes one year of free updates).
+To use Sketch, download the free trial or buy for £91.98/US$99 (which includes one year of free updates).

 If you want to learn how to apply your newly found Sketch knowledge with the user in mind, check out the 11 best UX design courses.

 Whether you’re a confident old-timer or a timid beginner, want to sharpen already existing skills or create totally new ones, we’ve got the tutorial, course or website best for you to learn Sketch.